danielharrell/SumLect2015/Lost_Idea_LA.md

 either list to explain why *these* are the liberal arts, or to explain why one list differs from the other, or even to explain why both differ from the medieval list you may recall.
-And if you do recall this last list, you likely recall little else.
+And if you do recall the medieval list, you likely recall little else.
 Perhaps you remember that grammer, logic, and rhetoric were grouped together in what was called a *trivium*, and the rest in a *quadrivium*, but without any comparable memory of why.
 Or perhaps you remember that the word "art"